 Posted on 3.2.12 by Christian Mancier

-It is nearly 20 years since the last piece of European wide regulation which overhauled Data Protection laws (Data Protection Directive 1995) which resulted in the Data Protection Act 1998 coming into force in England and Wales.
+It is nearly 20 years since the last piece of European wide regulation overhauled Data Protection laws (Data Protection Directive 1995) which resulted in the Data Protection Act 1998 coming into force in England and Wales.

-Think back to 1995 when only a handful of us were using computers regularly, e-mail was only just getting off the ground, most of us had never used the internet (which at the time carried less than 1% of all telecommunicated information compared to 97% today) and any information stored on a disc was stored (in very limited capacities) on floppy disks.
+Think back to 1995 when only a handful of us was using computers regularly, e-mail was only just getting off the ground, most of us had never used the internet (which at the time carried less than 1% of all telecommunicated information compared to 97% today) and any information stored on a disc was stored (in very limited capacities) on floppy disks.
 Fast forward to 2012 and we live in an information society where personal data is incredibly valuable (just look at what Facebook, a company built on personal data, is worth), vast amounts of data can be published online and distributed around the world in seconds at the click of a mouse (or tap on a tablet device), individuals are increasingly becoming concerned about the safety of their personal data and not a week goes by without a high profile story of a laptop being stolen or a memory stick being lost containing personal details on thousands (if not millions) of individuals.

-Since 1995 technology has advanced immeasurably whereas the Data Protection frame-work has stayed still with issues arising out of technology advances being shoe-horned into a legislative framework which was by no means “future-proof” and never really envisaged such technological reform.
+Since 1995 technology has advanced immeasurably whereas the Data Protection frame-work has stayed still with issues arising out of technology advances being shoe-horned into a legislative framework that was by no means “future-proof” and never really envisaged such technological reform.

-Consequently the main aim of the proposals to reform the European wide Data Protection landscape concentrate on coming up with a single piece of European wide legislation (rather than 27 disparate pieces of legislation all based around the same European Directive which are more-often-than-not contradictory) which will apply across all member states and provide a clear, strong, uniformed and simplified (let’s wait and see!) approach to Data Protection whilst at the same time protecting individual’s fundamental rights in respect of their personal data.
+Consequently, the main aim of the proposals to reform the European wide Data Protection landscape concentrates on coming up with a single piece of European wide legislation (rather than 27 disparate pieces of legislation all based around the same European Directive which are more-often-than-not contradictory) which will apply across all member states and provide a clear, strong, uniformed and simplified (let’s wait and see!) approach to Data Protection whilst at the same time protecting individual’s fundamental rights in respect of their personal data.